Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 ✔️ Try adding a post when logged in: Successfully creates a post and redirects user to their Profile page only if all the fields are filled in correctly.

-✔️ Try editing a post on the My Account page: Successfully renders in original game information, updates post and renders the new information on the edit page only if all the fields are filled in correctly.
-If not, an error message appears.
+✔️ Try editing a review on the My Account page:

 ✔️ Try deleting a post while on the Profile page: User successfully deletes post and is taken back to their profile with the post removed